 Structure of the Reconciliation Dialogue Workshops

-Each workshop creates a safe space for participants to share personal experiences of reconciliation, discuss visions for a better future, and to develop individual and collective reconciliation action plans.
-The workshop begins in a large circle with introductions of the participants, the work of Reconciliation Canada and the shared Canadian history of the Indian Residential School system and current reality of inter-generational impacts.
-Afterwards, the attendees form smaller circles to discuss the meaning of reconciliation, share personal experiences and insights, and explore the role they can play in it based on their particular set of strengths, skills and abilities.
+Each workshop creates a safe space for participants to share personal experiences of reconciliation, discuss visions for a better future, and develop individual and collective reconciliation action plans.
+The workshop begins in a large circle with introductions of the participants, the work of Reconciliation Canada and the shared Canadian history of the Indian Residential School system, and the current reality of inter-generational impacts.
+Afterwards, the attendees form smaller circles to discuss the meaning of reconciliation, share personal experiences and insights, and explore the role they can play in it based on their particular set of strengths, skills, and abilities.